 “The reality is, Australian workers are now much less reliant on their employers, as it’s become easier than ever to freelance and take on flexible work.
 You can now earn a sizeable, reliable income whilst maintaining a flexible lifestyle by working on collaborative economy platforms like Uber, Airbnb, Airtasker, GoGet and CarNextDoor,” says Fung.

 So is the nine to five job dead?
 Not yet but we’re nailing in the coffin.
-With 80% of people looking to supplement their income in 2016 and 77% believing a more flexible work environment would increase enjoyment, productivity and motivation, it seems to be the way of the future.
-Who knows, with a lunchtime yoga class and optional everyday sleep in, Generation (laz)Y may prove to be driven after all.
+With 80% of people wanting to supplement their income this year and 77% believing a more flexible work environment would increase enjoyment, productivity and motivation, it seems to be the way of the future.
+Who knows, with a lunchtime nap class and optional everyday sleep in, Generation (laz)Y may prove to be driven after all.

 So if you’re looking for a way to increase your income, are fed up of missing the dentist because you work the same hours they do or (surprise, surprise) don’t want to be chained to a desk for two-thirds of your life, read on for Tim Fung’s top tips to work smarter, not harder.